Decorative banner image

 Criminality vs resilience

-Taking Oceania as a good example to illustrate these dynamics, the continent boasts the lowest overall criminality score by a significant margin (3.23 compared to the global score of 5.03).
+Oceania is a good example to illustrate these dynamics, the continent boasts the lowest overall criminality score by a significant margin (3.23 compared to the global score of 5.03).
 Barring Australia and New Zealand, most island states lie at a great distance from major trafficking flows, which would partly explain their comparably lower criminality scores.
 Due to these lower levels of vulnerability to criminality, some Pacific island states have just not had the stimulus to establish resilience measures in the form of anti-organized crime regulatory or institutional frameworks.
-For countries like these, the low resilience–low criminality ranking is not so much an anomaly, but rather a function of how they have been largely bypassed by organized crime flows, and are therefore not incentivized to adopt resilience measures.
+For such countries, the low resilience–low criminality ranking is not so much an anomaly, but rather a function of how they have been largely bypassed by organized crime flows, and are therefore not incentivized to adopt resilience measures.

 Africa is another good example.
-The large majority of countries on the continent fall within the low resilience band (48 out of 54), and most of them (27) do not experience high criminality.
+The large majority of countries on the continent (48 out of 54) fall within the low resilience band, and most of them (27) do not experience high levels of criminality.
 While environmental and geographic factors almost certainly play into the low criminality scores for these countries, there are also economic conditions that have constrained the development of a large number of pervasive criminal markets and influential criminal actors.
 At the same time, economic factors – such as low income and high poverty – hamper states’ abilities to develop and enforce effective anti-organized crime measures.

 These factors help explain how the relationship between criminality and resilience is even less pronounced in these regions than it is globally.
 The correlations for both Oceania and Africa are not statistically significant.